cdap-guides/cdap-flow-guide/README.md

 This means that when they both go to update their counts, only one of their updates will go through, with the other needing to be replayed.
 This means the work that one Tracker did will be entirely wasted and retried again, which is much more costly with a big batch size because everything in the batch must be replayed.

-One way to solve this problem is to make sure that no disks that go to Tracker1 will go to Tracker2.
+One way to solve this problem is to make sure that no disks that go to Tracker1 ever go to Tracker2.
-For example, all events for disk1 go to Tracker1 and never go to Tracker2.
+For example, all events for disk1 should go only to Tracker1, and never should go to Tracker2.
 This is done by using hash partitioning instead of round-robin.
 This is easy in CDAP and can be done in two lines.
 When emitting in the Parser, a partition id and key must be given in addition to the data being emitted.